IgnisHyper/cse15l-lab-reports/week-1-lab-report.md

 Image Placeholder

 where I clicked the blue "Download" button to get the installer.
 After running the downloaded file and keeping all settings to their default selection, I had successfully installed git!
 Next, I had to set VS Code to use Bash as the default for terminal windows since that was the only way I could remotely connect.
-I opened VS Code and hit `Control + Shift + P` at the same time to get this menu to open at the top of my tab:
+I opened VS Code and hit `Ctrl + Shift + P` at the same time to get this menu to open at the top of my tab:

 Image Placeholder

-Into this menu, I typed "Select Default Profile" and selected it.
+In this menu, I typed "Select Default Profile" and selected it.
 It opened another menu that looked like this:

 Image Placeholder

 I selected "Git Bash" in order to tell VS Code to default to that setting whenever I opened a new terminal window.
+Now that I had set Bash to be my default terminal, I was ready to remotely connect to a CSE computer.
+I opened a new terminal using `Ctrl + \``